jschmid/couchbase-chat/CBL_report.md

 ## Do not access Couchbase directly

 Do every CRUD operation using the Sync Gateway API, never directly the Couchbase API.
-If you need special access to a bucket, check [bucket shadowing](https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing).
+If you need special access to a bucket, check [bucket shadowing](https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing), although it seems to have been [deprecated](https://gitter.im/couchbase/mobile?at=55a8d8c6ad99869443daa873).

 ## Website using Couchbase